thinhnotes/MCW-Line-of-business-application-migration/Whiteboard design session/WDS trainer guide - Line-of-business application migration.md

 Directions:  With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.

-1. Meet your team participants and trainer.
+1. Meet your team members and trainer.

-2. Read all of the directions for steps 1-3 in the student guide.
+2. Read all directions for steps 1-3 in the student guide.

 3. As a team, review the following customer case study.